Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Data and Code Availability

 \section{Data and Code Availability}

-Simulations regarding NVs are open source and can be found at the QuaCCAToo documentation~\cite{quaccatoo_git}, while the simulations and experimental implementation with IBMQ are provided in the author's Github repository~\cite{dd_gates_git}.
-The experimental data used in this work is available for scientific use upon reasonable request.
+All implementation and simulation code used in this work is open source.
+Qiskit implementations and simulations with IBMQ are provided in the author's Github repository~\cite{dd_gates_git}.
+Simulations regarding NVs can be found at the QuaCCAToo documentation~\cite{quaccatoo_git}.
+The data used in this work is available for scientific use upon reasonable request.